dan-wells/fastpitch/README.md

 If your model checkpoint uses depthwise separable convolutional layers, then also pass `--use-sepconv` to `inference.py`.
-Likewise, if trained with monotonic alignment search then pass `--use-mas` to match checkpoint model architecture.
+Likewise, if trained with monotonic alignment search then pass `--use-mas`, or `--tvcgmm_k $K` if using TVC-GMM to match checkpoint model architectures.

 It should be possible to run any HiFi-GAN model checkpoint trained from the original repo, given an appropriate config file.
 We also have a